nashikouen/kotatsuBBS/README.md

 ```
 pkg_add mariadb-server php php-mysqli php-gdb ffmpeg
 ```
-php8.2 is what i am going with foir this guide. since OpenBSD runs php and webstuff in a chroot. coppy ffmpeg and all of its files into the chroot here is a script that can do that.
+php8.2 is what i am going with for this guide. since OpenBSD runs php in a chroot. you will need to copy ffmpeg and all of its dependecies into the chroot. here is a script that can do that.
 ```
 #!/bin/sh